Seizures in Cats: Causes and Treatment

 What Do Seizures in Cats Look Like?

 A full seizure is dramatic and alarming for a person to witness.
+So, what are some seizures in cats symptoms?

 The cat loses consciousness and is not aware of what’s happening.
 Unable to stand, most cats lie on their side while their legs scrabble — as if running, but in the air.
 Their body is often wracked with shudders and tremors, mouth open, tongue lolling to the side.
 Most cats lose control of bladder and bowels and are liable to soil themselves.

-Your vet will aim to identify and then treat the trigger disease.
+In cat seizures treatment, your vet will aim to identify and then treat the trigger disease.
 For Tulip, this meant taking a daily pill to bring her thyroid hormone levels down to normal.
 Happily, with her human committed to regular checkups and blood monitoring work, this did the trick, and Tulip has not had another seizure since.

 In rare cases, no identifiable reason is found.
 If the seizures are severe or frequent, then anti-convulsants may be prescribed.
 However, your vet will do a careful risk assessment of the benefits and drawbacks, as anti-convulsants are drugs associated with side effects, especially in cats.